perryyo/deploydjango.com/source/django_project_structure/overview.rst

 This section will help ensure your project has a sane layout, in order to:

 - Comply with all best practices.
-- Make yor project layout as intuitive as possible--you (as a developer) should instantly be able to recognize what is going on in any part of your codebase by simply looking at the files around you.
+- Make your project layout as intuitive as possible--you (as a developer) should instantly be able to recognize what is going on in any part of your codebase by simply looking at the files around you.
 - Help keep things organized when your project grows to include many